Junius Street station: Station layout

 There are two side platforms and three tracks.
 It is the only station on the line with a center track, which was installed sometime before 1987.
 However, it does not have a third rail and thus can only be used by diesel trains or other non-electric equipment.
 Just west (railroad north) of the station, tracks split from both the northbound and southbound tracks, merging to form the center track; this goes through the station and turns south, crossing the southbound track at grade.
 The track joins with one from the BMT Canarsie Line (below the station) and heads to the Linden Shops.
 Both platforms have beige windscreens and green canopies that run for the entire length.

 East of this station, the New Lots Line passes over the BMT Canarsie Line.
 At Junius Street, a block from the station entrance, an overpass running parallel to the New Lots Line allows pedestrians on Livonia Avenue to cross over the Long Island Rail Road's open-cut Bay Ridge Branch.
 This overpass leads to the main entrance of the Livonia Avenue station on the BMT Canarsie Line.

 Exits

-Despite the station name, there are no actual entrances to this station on Junius Street; they were closed many years ago, and stairs to the street were removed at Junius Street.
 The two street stairs to the station's only mezzanine are a block away on the south side of Livonia Avenue between Powell and Sackman Streets.
 The small, elevated mezzanine/station house beneath the tracks has a token booth, turnstile bank, and two staircases to the center of each of the two side platforms.

+Despite the station name, there are currently no actual entrances to this station on Junius Street; a mezzanine over Junius Street was closed many years ago, and stairs to the street were subsequently removed.
+However, as part of the accessibility upgrades and construction of the free transfer to Livonia Avenue station, the mezzanine over Junius Street is currently being rebuilt with elevator access, once again providing direct access to/from the namesake street.